 Embryo vitrification as the solution

-According to Dr Garcia, nowadays embryos can be successfully frozen and thawed better than ever.
-Thanks to the vitrification method, good quality embryos, that are not immediately transferred to the patient, are placed in cryostorage.
-It means that they are frozen and stored until they are needed for later transfer – without decreasing their quality.
+According to Dr Garcia, nowadays, embryos can be successfully frozen and thawed better than ever.
+Thanks to the vitrification method, good-quality embryos, that are not immediately transferred to the patient, are placed in cryostorage.
+It means that they are frozen and stored until they are needed for the later transfer – without decreasing their quality.
 Compared with the times when only fresh embryos could be transferred, that is a really significant improvement.

-A new generation of time lapse incubators enables embryologists to culture embryos from day 1 till the blastocyst stage – without the need to remove them.
-These incubators help to maintain uninterrupted culture environment, including constant factors such as temperature, oxygen and light exposure.
-Additionally, there is a possibility of real time image recording and embryo development monitoring.
-All of this helps to select the best embryos to transfer as well as decide which of them should be transferred first.
-Dr Garcia also mentions one very important issue – the rate of blastocysts is noticeably higher when using time lapse incubators.
+A new generation of time-lapse incubators enables embryologists to culture embryos from day 1 till the blastocyst stage – without the need to remove them.
+These incubators help to maintain an uninterrupted cultural environment, including constant factors such as temperature, oxygen and light exposure.
+Additionally, there is a possibility of real-time image recording and embryo development monitoring.
+All of this help to select the best embryos to transfer, as well as decide which of them should be transferred first.
+Dr Garcia also mentions one very important issue – the rate of blastocysts is noticeably higher when using time-lapse incubators.
 And the advantages of blastocyst transfers are more than clear – it has already been proved in the previous paragraphs.

 PGS for chromosomally normal embryos